NorwegianRefugeeCouncil/core-v1/README.md

 The available usernames and passwords for logging in during development are in the `/deploy/oidc-users.json` file.

+### Generate test participants
+Run `go run . mock-data --count=X` where `X` is the amount of participants to generate.
+This will create a csv file that then can be uploaded to the system.

 # Changing the form field